top of page

 • What percentage of the money raised goes to expenses?

 GIVETOLIVE and The BIG SWIM strive to keep expenses to a minimum.
-Your registration fee will cover most of the expenses for your participation in this event.
+Your registration fee will cover some of the expenses for your participation in this event, but not all.
+So, the more you fundraise the more money can stay with the charity.
 GIVETOLIVE is seeking corporate sponsorships to support The BIG SWIM, along with donations of food, water, and equipment rentals to ensure that we maximize the amount raised for Brigadoon Village.
-If you are interested in sponsoring the swim or donating supplies, please let us know by emailing bigswimdirector@givetolive.ca.
+If you are interested in sponsoring the swim or donating supplies please, let us know by emailing bigswimdirector@givetolive.ca.

 • What should I bring with me on the swim?

 Kayakers will have a required gear list and a personal gear list.
 Do not forget that you will be carrying your swimmers items as well, so be sure to practice with this load to ensure you are able to safely get in and out of your kayak.
 Personal Gear List: All food and drink you will want/need for the swim.
 We recommend both water and electrolyte fluids, enough for you to drink about a 500ml bottle/hour.
 Personal care items like sunscreen, or a hat for sun coverage.
 Water shoes or flip-flops: The shoreline, although mostly sandy, does have some rocky sections, the rocks are covered in barnacles and there are numerous small hermit crabs.
 Phone or camera with a waterproof/tethered case.
 It’s wonderful to see some pictures of your epic feat afterward.
 Dry bags or other dry storage for your stuff.
 A good attitude and a belief that we are all capable of so much more than we can even begin to comprehend!
 The BIG SWIM does require that every kayaker is outfitted with a list of items to ensure the safety of the swimmer and kayaker.
 Each kayaker is expected to source their own items.
 The required gear list includes: 14ft + Ocean compatible kayak with sealed hatches, secured deck lines and a cockpit skirt.
 River kayaks, tandem kayaks and open cockpit kayaks do not qualify.
-Two (2) Canadian approved PFDs.
+Two (2) Canadian-approved PFDs.
 One to be worn by the kayaker and one secured to the kayak’s deck fitted for the swimmer.
 One (1) safety whistle One (1) Compass.
 Deck-mounted versus hand-held preferred One (1) approved rescue throw line One (1) bailer.
 Hand held or pump One (1) Paddle float.
-Solid foam or inflatable One (1) Spare paddle One (10) Cockpit skirt These items will be provided by The BIG SWIM on event morning One (1) Smoke flair One (1) VHF radio One (1) Spot Tracker GPS unit This video suggests what you will want to bring with you during the event: www.youtube.com/watch?v=mRwuisyj114&fbclid=IwAR0iFDZ8DEger8gQMTAx2mW6OMgsrphI4A4bhVlaFm6bLWTVZKEsy8SEYAA
+Solid foam or inflatable One (1) Spare paddle One (10) Cockpit skirt There will be a mandatory gear check performed at the event and anyone missing equipment will not be able to participate.
+These items will be provided by The BIG SWIM on event morning: One (1) Smoke flair One (1) VHF radio One (1) Spot Tracker GPS unit This video suggests what you will want to bring with you during the event: www.youtube.com/watch?v=mRwuisyj114&fbclid=IwAR0iFDZ8DEger8gQMTAx2mW6OMgsrphI4A4bhVlaFm6bLWTVZKEsy8SEYAA Please, note you are responsible for the transportation of you and your equipment to and from the event, The BIG SWIM does not provide transportation.

 • How skilled do you have to be as a kayakers for this event?

 All kayakers must hold a minimum of Paddle Canada Level 1 certification to participate in our event.
+Please, note that we will request your certificate number for verification.
 It is important that kayakers are comfortable in a kayak and comfortable in a variety of different ocean conditions.
 You must be skilled enough to rescue yourself and a swimmer, if needed, and comfortable enough to sit in a kayak moving at a swimmers pace for approximately 4-8 hrs.
 Serving as a support vessel and the first line of support for a swimmer is a serious commitment, one that should not be taken lightly.
 We highly recommend that new kayakers spend some time in the ocean and practice with their swimmer ahead of the event.

 • What certifications do I need to hold as a Kayaker?